fabianwennink/IconCaptcha-Widget/README.md

 text-images, with IconCaptcha you only have to compare two images and select the image which is only present once.

 This repository contains the front-end source of the IconCaptcha plugins for PHP and ASP.NET.
 For the installation guide of this package, follow the installation guide of the respective back-end package you want to use.

-_Note: The initial version of this package starts at 2.4.0, which corresponds with the current version of the PHP back-end package.
-This choice was made due to the fact that the front-end files where initially part of the PHP back-end package._

 ___

 ## Building the source files